is-truly-a-pro/register/README.md

 > [!WARNING]
 > We only give out NS records to those who have a reasonable use case for them.
 If you don't have a reasonable use case for them, we will close your PR.

+> [!WARNING]
+> Services like Vercel and Netlify which require verifying root domain are not supported as we are not in the Public Suffix List.

 ## Issues
 If you have any problems or want to report a subdomain, feel free to [open a issue](https://github.com/is-truly-a-pro/register/issues/new/choose).